linqs/pacman/README.md

 git clone https://github.com/linqs/pacman.git
 cd pacman
 ```
-If you are a cool kid with (ssh keys)[https://help.github.com/en/articles/connecting-to-github-with-ssh], then you can use the ssh endpoint.
+If you are a cool kid with [ssh keys](https://help.github.com/en/articles/connecting-to-github-with-ssh), then you can use the ssh endpoint instead of the http endpoint listed above.

 If you accidentally already created a pacman fork, then you can just cd into the fork repository you already cloned.
 (Just make sure to delete the fork through the GitHub web interface after you finish these steps.)